Fatdevil/GolfIQ-YOLO/docs/course-bundle.md

 When present, the optional `green` object captures approach metadata for that putting surface. `sections` lists the valid pin slices (front/middle/back) in tee-to-green order, while `fatSide` indicates the safer side (`"L"` for left, `"R"` for right) used to bias aim selection when hazards guard the thin side.
-Mobile clients cache this metadata via `greensById` and expose it to the caddie planner and HUD (the HUD suppresses fat-side/section hints whenever remote configuration marks the experience as tournament-safe).
+The optional `pin` object stores the last-surveyed hole location (latitude/longitude in decimal degrees plus an ISO-8601 timestamp).
+Mobile clients cache this metadata via `greensById` and expose it to the caddie planner and HUD.
+The HUD respects remote configuration keys `rc.green.sections.enabled` and `rc.green.pinDrop.enabled`; when either is disabled—or when tournament-safe mode is active—the pin tools and fat-side/section hints are hidden automatically.

 Metadata files look like: